-Everyone encounters a problem that requires a solution from time to time.
-Sometimes that problem can make us feel stuck, upset, or confused.
-Knowing how to work through an issue and problem-solve to reach a solution is an important skill set that can help your students build self-confidence, create and maintain strong relationships with peers, and be more resilient in the face of challenges.
+When we encounter problems, they can make us feel stuck, upset, or confused.
+Being able to work through the issue and problem-solve solutions can help your students build self-confidence, create and maintain strong relationships with peers, and be more resilient in the face of challenges.

 - Identify the problem